nix-community/dream2nix/docs/src/intro/architectural-considerations.md

   - customize the build/installation procedure

 ### Maintainability
-Due to the modular architecture with strict interfaces, contributers can add support for new lock-file formats or new strategies for fetching, building, installing more easily.
+Due to the modular architecture with strict interfaces, contributors can add support for new lock-file formats or new strategies for fetching, building, installing more easily.

 ### Compatibility
 Depending on where the nix code is used, different approaches are desired or discouraged.
 While IFD might be desired for some out of tree projects to achieve simplified UX, it is strictly prohibited in nixpkgs due to nix/hydra limitations.